General QuestionsWho can I contact about my taxes?

 Butler Avenue (Old Route 202) is a state road managed by PennDOT.
 To report problems / potholes along this road please call (800) 349-7623.
 For other potholes in the borough, please contact Mark Hintenlang using the information above.

-How does I setup trash service?
+How do I setup trash service?

 As of April 3, 2019, residential single hauler trash and recycling service in New Britain Borough will be in effect.